EyalAr/lwip/README.md

 0. `delta {Float}`: By how much to increase / decrease the transperancy.
 0. `callback {Function(err, image)}`

-**Note:** The alpha channel is adjusted independently for each pixel.
+**Note:** The transparency is adjusted independently for each pixel.

 **Examples**: